BugDiver/architecture-problem/README.md

 Our [coding challenges](https://www.geektrust.in/coding-problem) are set in the planet of Lengaburu.
 King Shan is the emperor and has been ruling for the last 350 years (they have long lives in Lengaburu you see)!

-King Shan is very fond of movies and wants to take his [family](https://www.geektrust.in/assets/images/family-tree.jpg) for a movie.
+King Shan is very fond of movies and wants to take his family for a movie.
 But there is a problem.
-They can’t agree on which movie to watch as each of them has their own movie preference.
-So King Shan declares a movie watching spree and he takes each person to watch the movie they want to see based on their preferences.
+They can’t agree on which movie to watch as everyone has their own movie preference.
+So King Shan declares a movie watching spree and takes each person to watch the movie they want to see based on their preferences.

 <center>
 ![Alt text](https://www.geektrust.in/assets/images/shan.png "King Shan")